Facebook Pixel

 5. Anime Goodies

 You can also buy anime goodies for your loved ones or friends, as there are many anime or manga stores, especially in Akihabara.
-However, there are also many specialty stores; I got One Piece manga, biscuits and keychain, and many more in the store near Shibuya Crossing.
+However, there are also many specialty stores; I got One Piece manga, biscuits, stickers, and keychains, and many more in the store near Shibuya Crossing.

 If you want figurines, try Mandarake in Akihabara.
 I saw figurines with original prices of JPY 10,000 to be sold in Mandarake for JPY 3,000.